queryluke/masseffect-5e-data/data/rules/actions-in-combat.md

-### Cast a Spell
+### Cast a Power
-Spellcasters such as engineers and adepts have access to biotics or tech powers and can use them to great effect in combat.
+Powercasters such as engineers and adepts have access to biotics or tech powers and can use them to great effect in combat.
-Each spell has a casting time, which specifies whether the caster must use an action, a reaction, minutes, or even hours to cast the spell.
-Casting a spell is, therefore, not necessarily an action.
-Most spells do have a casting time of 1 action, so a spellcaster often uses his or her action in combat to cast such a spell.
+Each power has a casting time, which specifies whether the caster must use an action, a reaction, minutes, or even hours to cast the power.
+Casting a power is, therefore, not necessarily an action.
+Most powers do have a casting time of 1 action, so a powercaster often uses his or her action in combat to cast such a power.